Edward O'Bryen: Life

 In July, Onslow and O'Bryen moved to HMS Monarch and on 11 October 1797 served with Admiral Adam Duncan's fleet at the Battle of Camperdown.
 Monarch lead the larboard division into action against the Dutch rear.
 O'Bryen's ship was heavily engaged, and fought successfully against the Dutch ships Jupiter, Haarlem and Monnikendam, all of which were eventually captured.
 Monarch suffered 136 casualties and O'Bryen was praised by King George III for his role in the battle.
 Monarch remained active in the North Sea during the remainder of 1797, but in 1798 O'Bryen was struck by the first of recurring bouts of ill-health and briefly retired ashore, returning briefly to service in 1801 to command HMS Kent in the Mediterranean.
 O'bryen retired permanently from the Navy in 1803.

 O'Bryen subsequently lived with his wife Mary Alsop and their daughter, also named Mary, at Catisfield in Hampshire until his wife's death in 1807, shortly after which he was married to Martha Charlotte Bradbury.
 O'Bryen was promoted to rear-admiral in 1805, but ill-health prevented any return to the sea and he died in December 1808, acknowledging an illegitimate son named James Cavendish in his will.

-There is a Stained Glass Window in St Edmunds Crofton Old Church in Stubbington, Hampshire which serves as a memorial to Rear-Admiral O'Bryen.
+There is a memorial of the O'Bryen family by the west window in St Edmunds Crofton Old Church in Stubbington, Hampshire which includes one to Rear-Admiral O'Bryen.